Six wells have been acquired.

 All work done by top quality contractors.

-This first well, the H&J Sec.
-389 produced a 5 year average of 62 BOPD when the previous Operator had it.
+This first well, API 01596 produced a 5 year average of 62 BOPD when the previous Operator had it.
+It should produce similar amounts when we re-open it.